A5hleyRich/delightful-downloads/readme.txt

 = 1.3.6 =

+* Date output in shortcodes now use the date format set in the WordPress settings screen under General.
 * Added complete uninstall option to the settings screen under the advanced tab.
 * Added French translation.
 * Added German translation.
+* Added filter to customise date in shortcode output.

 = 1.3.5 =